Red Nation Celebration Institute is Good Business

+Red Nation International Film Festival & Awards is a program of Red Nation Celebration Institute.
 Films that screen at Red Nation International Film Festival (RNIFF) have received broadcast network deals, distribution deals, actors have been hired for television series, casted in feature films and asked to be presenters at NAACP Image Awards.
 Writers are looked at for future television shows, these are a few of the key benefits that the film festival provides.
-One of our major accomplishments is that RNFF has locked down exclusive screenings with major production companies and choosing films to screen BEFORE being screened to general public then going on to win awards!
+One of our major accomplishments is that RNIFF has locked down exclusive screenings with major production companies in choosing films to screen BEFORE being screened to general public then going on to win awards!

 Native Film Market – Red Nation Celebration Institute ground-breaking initiative INDIGENOUS EYES FILMMAKER SHOWCASE was launched in November 2015 and sponsored by Honest Engine Films, in partnership with Red Nation Television Network, and presented by Red Nation Celebration Institute in Santa Monica at the Loews Hotel during American Film Market.
 Annually Film Market.

-Red Nation Celebration Institute, renamed Indigenous Eyes Filmmaker Showcase to Native Film Market, now in its third year 2017, held during Red Nation Film Festival in November, annually.
+Red Nation Celebration Institute’s Native FILM Market, now in its sixth year 2020, held during Red Nation International Film Festival in November, annually.
 The Festival features the only film competition in the world that offers guaranteed distribution of American Indian & Indigenous Award winning independent films, as well as films that screen at the festival to include a broadcast television release in partnership with Red Nation Television Network, a global provider of streaming movies and TV series and soon to be announced Festival’s native films televised on a Cable server provider.

 The Festival is a showcase for new work by American Indian & Indigenous international independent filmmakers, bringing together decision makers and content creators with the goal of ensuring media representation of American Indian & Indigenous content to the world at large.

-- “Wind River” screened at RNFF picking up five at 15th RNCI Red Nation Awards and went on to receive a nomination for First Time Feature Film Director and Screenwriter at the 70th Director Guid of America.
+- “Wind River” screened at RNIFF picking up five at RNCI Red Nation Awards and went on to receive a nomination for First Time Feature Film Director and Screenwriter at the 70th Director Guild of America.
 (2017)

-- The Academy of Motion Pictures Arts & Sciences invites Red Nation Film Festival Founder Joanelle Romero as a lifetime member.
+- The Academy of Motion Pictures Arts & Sciences invites Red Nation Film Festival Founder Joanelle Romero as a lifetime member (2016).

-> RNFF was invited to submit our festival films for consideration into the NAACP Image Awards.
+- RNIFF was invited to submit festival films for consideration into the NAACP Image Awards.
 This was the first and only time in the history of the NAACP Image Awards that American Indian Films were considered.
 (2012)

-- “Yellow Rock” feature film has won awards across the country since winning their first award at RNFF as well as received a national distribution deal as a result of being directly screened and also won awards at our festival.
+- “Yellow Rock” feature film has won awards across the country since winning their first award at RNIFF as well as received a national distribution deal as a result of being directly screened and also won awards at our festival.
 (2011)

-- “Twilight- New Moon” RNFF partnered with Summit Entertainment in screening Twilight- New Moon, before the film had its premiere and going into public theaters, this was a first for Summit Entertainment in regards to screening their francize at any film festival.
+- “Twilight- New Moon” RNIFF partnered with Summit Entertainment in screening Twilight- New Moon, before the film had its premiere and going into public theaters, this was a first for Summit Entertainment in regards to screening their franchise at any film festival.
 (2009)

-- “Frozen River” screened at RNFF and went on to garner two Academy Award nominations and six Spirit Awards nominations.
+- “Frozen River” screened at RNIFF and went on to garner two Academy Award nominations and six Spirit Awards nominations.
 (2008)